Fritz, Keys give US 2-0 lead at mixed teams United Cup - WHIZ News

 The inaugural United Cup has teams from 18 countries competing in Brisbane, Perth and Sydney through to Jan.
 4. The three city champions and the next-best performing country from the group stage will meet at Ken Rosewall Arena from Jan.
 6 to 8 to determine the overall winner.

-Top-seeded Greece is led by world No. 3 Stefanos Tsitsipas and No. 6-ranked woman Maria Sakkari.
-World No. 1 Iga Swiatek and No. 11 Hubert Hurkacz will lead second-seeded Poland.
+Top-seeded Greece is led by world No. 3 Stefanos Tsitsipas and Maria Sakkari, who is ranked No. 6 on the women’s side.
+World No. 1 Iga Swiatek and men’s No. 11 Hubert Hurkacz will lead second-seeded Poland.

+Greece lived up to its top billing by taking a 2-0 lead over Bulgaria in Perth, Western Australia.
+Tsitsipas beat Grigor Dimitrov 4-6, 6-2, 7-6 (4).
+Earlier, Despina Papamichail come from a set and a break down to defeat Isabella Shinikova 3-6, 6-4, 6-1.

-Rafael Nadal will team with world No. 13 Paula Badosa for Spain, while Italy will have world No. 16 Matteo Berrettini and Martina Trevisan.
+Rafael Nadal will team with world No. 13 Paula Badosa for Spain.

 Each host city will feature two groups of three countries competing in a round-robin format.